matthew-tucker/Insight-Data-Engineering-2018/README.md

 Given an input file with stock values for a time interval `(1, ..., n)` and a window size `x`, this program finds the average error for all the windows formed by sliding a window of size `x` from `1` to `n-x`, with all intervals inclusive (thus, `(1, 2, 3, 4)` with a window size of four includes both `1` and `4`.)

+The program does this, essentially, by constructing `DataFrame` objects from the [pandas](https://pandas.pydata.org/) package for both the actual and predicted value input files.
+These two frames are then subject a full outer join to pair predicted (time, stock) pairs with actual (time, stock) pairs.
+The individual colums are then subtracted an an average taken.

 # Usage

 For directory structures that match the Insight challenge prompt requirements, the program can be run by executing `run.sh` in the root directory.
 For non-trivial directory setups, `src/validation.py` can be called directly: